 Direct interventions in this space include both venture debt to start ups and risk capital to growth enterprises.
 SIDBI extends Venture Debt assistance directly to Start ups and early stage enterprises.
 While preference is given to units which have received equity funding from Venture Funds, other cases are done selectively taking support from NASSCOM/iSPIRT etc. Some of the successful assisted entities include Inkfruit.com, Topdoctorsonline.com, Weather Risk Management (P) Ltd. etc.

-Dr. Kshatrapati Shivaji, IAS.,CMD, SIDBI in his statement added that SIDBI has been constantly inventing and reorienting itself for bringing out appropriate solutions for varied needs of MSMEs and its current focus is on stepping up its role in funding Start ups through its Fund of Funds operations in line with national agenda.
+Dr. Kshatrapati Shivaji, in his statement added that SIDBI has been constantly inventing and reorienting itself for bringing out appropriate solutions for varied needs of MSMEs and its current focus is on stepping up its role in funding Start ups through its Fund of Funds operations in line with national agenda.
 He also reiterated that SIDBI maintains its unique character and would continue to complement and supplement the efforts of the banking sector rather than be in direct competition to them.
 Further, he empahasised that given the stellar role played by SIDBI, Government of India has chalked out an important role for SIDBI in the Start-up and Stand-up announcements made by it.

 **********